Jamahl/roomxvi-2026/src/content/how-to-build-a-saas-in-three-days-ai.md

 * 3 - Some ‘easy’ features in the ‘remember for later’ column that turned out to be hours-long feature improvements because now the codebase was big, I didn’t keep [project-overview.md](http://project-overview.md) updated, errors were more frequent, and it was 3am and I was losing concentration

-* 4 - Performance improvements to speed up the DB connection, page loading, optimising images, how the supabase client works, how video embeds play
+* 4 - Performance improvements to speed up the DB connection, page loading, optimising images, how the supabase client works, how video embeds play.

-Most if not all of this was not required for an MVP.
+None of this was required for an MVP.

 Tech Stack
 ----------